INET-RC/GeoMX/README.md

 ### Build from Dockerfile

-we highly recommend running GeoMX within a Docker container for effortless deployment and streamlined setup.
+We highly recommend running GeoMX within a Docker container for effortless deployment and streamlined setup.
 To achieve that, please make sure you have Docker (and Nvidia-Docker) installed.
 Then, you can use the docker files provided in ``docker`` to build our required Docker image.

 For example, here we use ``docker/build_on_cpu.dockerfile`` to build a Docker image that runs on CPUs.